Uses: Interior joinery, Furniture.

 Due to its impressive strength and natural qualities, Tulipwood uses include a wide range of structural applications and home furnishings, with tulipwood furniture proving increasingly popular.
 Common applications include:

-General Description: Tulipwood's sapwood is white, and in second-growth trees, very wide; the heartwood is variable in colour, ranging from olive green to yellow or brown, and may be streaked with steel-blue.
+General Description: Also known as Poplar wood, Tulipwood's sapwood is white, and in second-growth trees, very wide; the heartwood is variable in colour, ranging from olive green to yellow or brown, and may be streaked with steel-blue.
 The annual growth terminates in a white band of parenchyma giving a subdued figure to longitudinal surfaces.
-The timber is' straight-grained. fine-textured, fairly soft and light in weight about 510 kg/m³ when dried.
+Tulipwood timber is straight-grained. fine-textured, fairly soft and light in weight about 510 kg/m³ when dried.

-Good - Easy to work, and finishes to a fine, smooth surface Takes nails without tending to split, glues well, can be stained polished or painted, and holds hard enamel finishes excellently
+Tulipwood hardwood offers good mechanical properties compared to many other woods.
+It is easy to work and finishes to a fine, smooth surface.
+Takes nails without tending to split and glues well.
+It can be stained, polished or painted, and holds hard enamel finishes excellently.

 Dries easily and well, with little degrade.

 Similar to Idigbo (Terminalia ivorensis) in general strength properties.